Engel & Völkers

 1. Choose the right agent

 The first step to selling your property is to partner with a real estate agent.
-An experienced agent understands the market trends in your community and can provide valuable insights to help you sell your property.
-Conduct thorough market research and speak to multiple brokers to find the right fit for you.
+An experienced agent understands the market trends in your community and can provide valuable insights to help you sell your property - making it vital that you don't try to sell without an agent.

 2. Get an accurate valuation